Self-Esteem Scales

 Discuss the scale with your client and explain what it is and how to use it.
 Be sure to emphasize that there are no right or wrong answers and that their responses should be honest.

-Give your client ample time to complete the scale.
-They should answer all the questions as accurately and thoughtfully as possible.
+Give your client enough time to complete the scale.
+Encourage them to answer all the questions as accurately and thoughtfully as possible.

 Once your client has finished answering all the questions, it's time to score the scale.
 Add up their responses for each category and assign a numerical score based on their answers.